Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Asymptotic equipartition

 \section{Asymptotic equipartition}

-It is known that all the R\'enyi $\alpha$-entropies and $\alpha$-relative entropies converge to von Neuman entropy and relative entropy in the asymptotic limit (or i.i.d. limit), i.e.,
+The framework developed for quantum heat engines working in the one-shot finite-size regime can reproduce the know results of thermodynamics for the engines operating in the asymptotic regime.
+It is well known that all the R\'enyi $\alpha$-relative entropies converge to von Neuman relative entropy in the asymptotic regime (or i.i.d. regime), that is